 “The next health revolution will bring sensors into everyday objects, and Casana is doing groundbreaking work creating a new category of effortless in-home heart health monitoring, using connected sensors,” said Paul Sagan, former CEO of Akamai Technologies, Casana Board member and Senior Advisor at General Catalyst.
 “Casana has a very promising future in transforming patient monitoring, starting with heart disease prevention.
 I believe Casana’s The Heart Seat™ will help physicians gain a better understanding of a patient’s health in the comfort of their home, taking burden off the healthcare system and better serving patients.”

 Casana is unlocking a new category in healthcare technologies that enable effortless, integrated and consistent in-home heart health monitoring.
-Casana’s first product, The Heart Seat™ is an IoT heart health toilet seat that captures clinically relevant measurements, including heart rate, blood pressure, blood oxygenation, and cardiac output.
-Casana’s mission is to assist medical teams in their care management of patients with chronic conditions beyond the four walls of the hospital, starting with the 6M+ people in the US living with Heart Failure.
+Casana’s first product, The Heart Seat™ is an IoT heart health toilet seat that captures clinically relevant measurements.
+Casana’s mission is to assist medical teams in their care management of patients with chronic conditions beyond the four walls of the hospital.
 Casana was founded in 2018 by Dr. Nicholas Conn, whose vision it was to use passive, connected sensors to solve the challenges for managing health at home.
 He developed The Heart Seat during his PhD work at the Rochester Institute of Technology (RIT).

 About General Catalyst